Photo of Slimmer, Lynda

 Dr. Slimmer’s research scholarship has focused on the prevention of depression in the elderly and the promotion of mental health in children.
 In 2002, she expanded her research focus to include human subject protection activities when she became the Coordinator of the Research Subject Advocacy Program at the UIC Clinical Research Center.

-In 2006, Dr. Slimmer accepted the position of Associate Head for Teaching and Learning in the UIC College of Nursing Department of Biobehavioral Health Science.
+In 2006, Dr. Slimmer accepted the position of Associate Head for Teaching and Learning in the UIC College of Nursing Department of Biobehavioral Nursing Science.
 In this role, she designed and implemented a teaching mentorship program to facilitate excellence in teaching and learning.
 In 2012, she served as the College’s Interim Associate Dean for Academic Affairs.

-Dr. Slimmer’s honors have included the Elmhurst College President’s Award for Excellence in Teaching, the Sears Roebuck Award for Teaching Excellence and Campus Leadership, the Sigma Theta Tau Zeta Beta Chapter Award for Clinical Excellence, and the Illinois Power of Nursing Leadership Sage Award.
+Dr. Slimmer’s honors have included the Elmhurst University President’s Award for Excellence in Teaching, the Sears Roebuck Award for Teaching Excellence and Campus Leadership, the Sigma Theta Tau Zeta Beta Chapter Award for Clinical Excellence, and the Illinois Power of Nursing Leadership Sage Award.